-You can keep brownies, stored properly at room temperature, for up to 4 days.
+You can keep brownies, stored in an airtight container at room temperature, for up to 4-5 days.

 Can you eat frozen brownies?

-Brownie Bites (Pirate Cannonballs) paired with A Pirate’s Twelve Days of Christmas Book
+Brownie Bites Recipe (Pirate Cannonballs) paired with A Pirate’s Twelve Days of Christmas Book

 This oversized book, A Pirate’s Twelve Days of Christmas, was written by Philip Yates and fantastically illustrated by Sebastià Serra.